 Figure 1: Wifi selection as seen on iPhone 6s Plus

-Step 2: Connect using mobile phone or laptop
+Step 2: Connect using a mobile phone or laptop

-Once you are connected to the hotspot, you will see the device screen that is popped open on your mobile (Android or iOS) phone automatically.
+Once you connect to the hotspot, you will see the device screen that is popped open on your mobile (Android or iOS) phone automatically.
 It should look like Figure 2.

 Figure 2: Popup screen when connected to the hotspot